fireblocks/btc_tx_validation/README.md

                 raise bitcoinlib.transactions.TransactionError(
                     "Input hash does not exits in transaction refs")
 ```

-We need to find the amount for each input in the parsed transaction therefore we are looking for it in our transaction references that we quiried via Fireblocks API before by using the ```find_tx_ref``` utility function.
-If the input is no found we throw an error, else we are saving the previous transaction hash as key and the amount as the value in our ```filtered_tx_refs``` dictionary.
-Also we are saving the total amount of all the inputs in the same dictionary.
+Similar logic for the outputs as well:
 ```python
 tx_outputs[parsed_tx["outputs"][i]["address"]] = parsed_tx["outputs"][i]["value"]
 tx_outputs["total_outputs_amount"] += parsed_tx["outputs"][i]["value"]
 ```

-Similar logic for the outputs as well
+Here we are just getting the transaction fee value, the transaction amount and the transaction destination from our callback payload:
 ```python
 tx_fee = int(float(self.metadata["fee"]) * 10**8)
 metadata_amount = self.metadata["destinations"][0]["amountNative"] * 10**8
 metadata_destination = self.metadata["destinations"][0]["displayDstAddress"]
 ```
-Here we are just getting the transaction fee value, the transaction amount and the transaction destination from our callback payload.

 Now, after having all the parsed inputs, outputs and their amounts and by also having the transaction fee, amount and the destination from our callback payload, we can actually apply our approval logic:
 ```python